ExpediaGroup/waggle-dance/README.md

 ## Limitations
-* Support for views utilises an experimental Hive query parsing -> unparsing feature.
-This feature issues a conversion on the original query which was used to generate the view, in some cases the conversion of the original query may fail.
+### Hive Views and prefixes
+Support for views utilises the Hive query parsing which in some cases the conversion of the original query may fail.
+A Hive Table contains two properties that contain the view query: `viewExpandedText` and `viewOriginalText`.
+You can see them with the `desc extended <table>` query.
+In order for a prefixed federated view to behave correctly Waggle Dance needs to manipulate the queries in those properties and prefix any databases it finds.
+It does so by calling the `org.apache.hadoop.hive.ql.parse.ParseUtils` to parse the query, we found an issue in this (and raised a ticket in Hive, https://issues.apache.org/jira/browse/HIVE-19896).
+To workaround this we store the parseable `viewExpandedText` in the `viewOriginalText` **if** the `viewOriginalText` is not parseable.
+If the `viewExpandedText` is not parseable either we keep the untransformed original values.
+This might result in a slight discrepancy when using a view in federated manner.
+If you run into this limitation please raise an issue on the Waggle Dance Mailing List.

 ## Building